PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

    # run the installation script
    ./scripts/linux_install.sh

-It may ask you for your sudo password as it will install ffmpeg and mpg123 if not already installed.
+You may be asked for your sudo password as it will install ffmpeg and mpg123 if not already installed.
 These are system applications, not Python modules.

-The install script will create a new virtual environment and install everything into the virtual environment except for ffmpeg and mpg123 (which is used to play mp3 media).
+The install script will create a new virtual environment and install everything into the virtual environment.

 The installation should take anywhere from 2 minutes to 20 minutes depending on your system.
 Once it has completed you should see something like this on your screen